Friday, June 11, 2010

 The Cake.
 Moist enough, but a little oversweet and tasting rather processed.
 Also suffered from being entirely overpowered by the frosting.
 C

+The Frosting.
 This cupcake inspired me to make up a test.
 It is called "the Nose Test."
 The Nose Test is as follows: if I cannot bite into my cupcake without getting frosting on my nose, we have a problem.
 No cupcake should have frosting as tall as the cupcake itself, and no cupcake should have so much frosting that I get it on my nose every single bite.
 And the frosting itself tasted almost exactly like the frosting you buy at the grocery store.
 Oversweet, processed, preserved.
 (And trust me: I have eaten a lot of frosting straight from those containers over the years.
 I know whereof I speak.)
 C-

 Final grade: C